karatelabs/karate/karate-demo/README.md

 ```

 ### Log4j Config File
-If you don't already have log4j (v2) in the mix, place this minimal config on the classpath as `log4j2.properties` (alongside `karate-config.js`).
+If you don't already have log4j (v2) in the mix, place this minimal config on the classpath as `log4j2.properties` (in the same folder as `karate-config.js`).
 ```
 log4j.rootLogger = INFO, CONSOLE
 log4j.appender.CONSOLE = org.apache.log4j.ConsoleAppender